VermeilChan/MetalSlugFontReborn/Documentation/CONTRIBUTING.md

 - Proficiency in Python 3.8+.
 - Familiarity with the Pillow library if you plan to modify the image generation process in `main.py`.
-- Knowledge of tkinter for GUI development if you intend to make UI modifications in `windowed-version.py`.
+- Knowledge of tkinter and ttkthemes for GUI development if you intend to make UI modifications in `windowed-version.py`.

 There are no specific requirements for development tools, software, or environments.
 You're free to use your preferred code editor, such as VSCode, PyCharm, or any other of your choice.